Butler North Secondary School – Stage 1

 Stage 1 of the new Butler North Secondary School development is proposed to consist of single and double storey buildings designed to accommodate 725 students.

-The Pritchard Francis team is pleased to be commissioned by the Department of Finance Building Management and Works (BMW) to provide civil and structural engineering consultancy services for this stage of the works.
+Pritchard Francis was engaged by the Department of Finance Building Management and Works (BMW) to provide civil and structural engineering consultancy services for this stage of the works.

-The proposed structures consist of a mixture of single and double storey buildings:
+The proposed structures consist of a mixture of single and double storey buildings which include:

 - Sports Hall.